A Probabilistic Approach to Shape Derivatives: Probabilistic Representation of Shape Derivatives

-for every $\rho>0$.
-Hence by \cite[Theorem 3.4]{PardouxRandomTimeBSDE} there is a unique solution $(Y^x,Z^x)$ of the above BSDE for each $x\in\overline{\Omega}$.
-Finally, \cite[Theorem 6.5]{PardouxRandomTimeBSDE} implies uniqueness via the Feynman-Kac correspondence $u(x) = Y_0^x$, $x\in\Omega$. \end{proof} We next present our first main result, a probabilistic representation of the shape derivative $\D u[\dir]$.
+Observe that, by Assumption \hyperref[assumption:holdAll_exp]{\emph{(E)}}, \cite[Theorem 3.4]{PardouxRandomTimeBSDE} applies and hence there is a unique solution $(Y^x,Z^x)$ of the above BSDE for each $x\in\overline{\Omega}$.
+Finally, \cite[Theorem 6.5]{PardouxRandomTimeBSDE} implies uniqueness via the Feynman-Kac correspondence $u(x) = Y_0^x$, $x\in\Omega$. \end{proof} } We next present our first main result, a probabilistic representation of the shape derivative $\D u[\dir]$.
 This may be seen as a semilinear elliptic version of \cite[Theorem 2.2]{Karoui_bdry}, where the parabolic linear case with a bounded terminal time is investigated.
 While the general strategy of the proof is similar to that in \cite{Karoui_bdry}, several complications arise due to the nonlinearity of \eqref{eqnSemilinearPDE} and the fact that elliptic equations give rise to BSDEs on unbounded time horizons. \begin{theorem}[Probabilistic Representation of Shape Derivative] Let $\dir\in\pertSpace$.
 Then the shape derivative $\D u[\dir]$ exists, that is for all $x\in\overline{\Omega}$, the map\footnote{Recall that $u_\varepsilon^\dir$ denotes the solution of \eqref{PDE with general elliptic differential operator} where the domain is shifted in direction $\dir$ by $\varepsilon$.} $\varepsilon\mapsto u_\varepsilon^\dir(x)$ is differentiable at $\varepsilon=0$, and we have the probabilistic representation

 \end{theorem} \begin{proof} The proof, and all auxiliary results required for it, are provided in Section~\ref{section:ProofProbabilisitcRepresentation}; the assertion is then an immediate consequence of Theorem~\ref{theorem:StronConvergenceShapeDerivative}. \end{proof} \begin{remark} In Theorem~\ref{theorem:StronConvergenceShapeDerivative} we in fact establish a stronger result: The map $\varepsilon\mapsto u_\varepsilon^\dir$ is differentiable at $\varepsilon=0$ in $(\C (\overline{\Omega}),\|\cdot\|_\infty)$, i.e.